astreum/whitepaper/README.md

 Fusion is an application platform running on the Astreuos Blockchain.

-The Fusion Language is a postfix programming language for developing Fusion Applications.
+The Fusion Language is the programming language for developing Fusion Applications.

 The Fusion Machine is the native runtime for Fusion Machine Code interfacing with the Astreuos Accounts State.

 The Fusion Machine is a stack based virtual machine.

-Helium is the Fusion package manager.
+Helium is the Fusion code manager.

-- downloads dependencies during development
 - runs automated tests
-- compiles your Fusion Script into Fusion Machine Code.
+- compiles your fusion script into fusion machine code

 New transaction types:

 - App Creation
 - App Calls

-A Storage Put costs 8,000 Solar, Storage Get costs 160 Solar and all other Stack Operations cost 1 Solar.
+A Storage Put costs 100,000 Solar, Storage Get costs 200 Solar and all other Stack Operations cost 1 Solar.

 Standards to help developers create trusted Fusion Applications.